- Name: Gosaurer

 Review by Shogundan

-I know I have been reviewing alot of Brave Series toys as of lately, and I have many more to do.
+I know I have been reviewing a lot of Brave Series toys as of lately, and I have many more to do.
 Some of you may ask, so what are you going to review after the Brave Series figures are all covered?
 Well, I am glad you asked this question.
 I am going to give you a sorta pre-review of the next toy line that I am going to bring you.
 The toy line I am speaking of is Eldran.

 To sum this up, Eldran is the toy line launched by Takara Tomy after the Brave Series franchise was already well established.
-Some of the more well know characters from this series are Raijin Oh and God Raijin Oh which JoshB just reviewed.
+Some of the more well known characters from this series are Raijin Oh and God Raijin Oh which JoshB just reviewed.

 Today I will be reviewing Go-Saurer from the anime Nekketsu Saikyo Go-Saurer.
 Go-Saurer is the main mecha character that is made from the combination of 3 mecha dinosaurs, Mach Ptera, Land Stego and Thunder Brachio.
 These 3 mecha dinosaurs can also form Saurer Jet, which is basically a transportation mode that has some defensive capabilities.

 The sample for today's review was provided graciously by our friend Jeff Stein over at High End Transformers.
-Please check them out or just click on the Ebay link at the bottom of the page for a direct link to the item reviewed today.
+Please check them out or just click on the eBay link at the bottom of the page for a direct link to the item reviewed today.

 To start off with, Go-Saurer comes to you in a beautifully illustrated, heavy corrugated cardboard box shown below.
 Even though this toy is Takara/Tomy, the box is very similar to the packaging used by Sonokong in the past Brave Series re-issues I have reviewed.
 The only real difference is that the flimsy plastic inside tray is replaced with an even cheaper feeling flimsier cardboard insert.